rosaaghdam/COVID-19/README.md

 Next, we identify proteins in our candidate set that are associated with some underlying diseases related to COVID-19.
 We select 93 proteins as a final set of essential proteins related to disease pathology.
 To access the 93 proteins see Essential_Protein_related_to_Covid_19_Pathology.xlsx file in sheet name "E".

+Finally, we evaluated these proteins with respect to the related pathways with DAVID tools (see "Pathways.xlsx" file).